LES IS MORE — THE EDGE

 On living at the apex, where obedience holds the line, love never withholds, and influence multiplies through abiding in Christ.

+A man wearing a red Alabama shirt, leaning forward with an easy smile.
 Behind the sunglasses is the expression I’ve seen for sixteen years — steady, present, and anchored.
+A man comfortable standing at the edge.

 DEDICATION